kiba/Writings/for_science/chp9_meeting_the_host.md

-[B]Chp9_Meeting_the_Host[/B]
----
-[B]James Archer[/B]
+**Chp9_Meeting_the_Host**

+***

+**James Archer**

 It was a good thing that we had the barf bags handy.
-Because we immediately started to gag from the side effect of the jump drive.

-The various upgrades to trans-dimensional machine was only a marginal improvement in term of reducing nausea.
+Predictably, we barfed from the side effect of the jump drive.
+It turned out that the various upgrades to the trans-dimensional machine was only a marginal improvement in term of reducing nausea.

-We lost our lunches in short order.

-And as soon as my girlfriend and I finished barfing, we saw lights shining from our window.
+In short order, an unpleasant smell filled the brown bags.
+Since, we were feeling nauseous, it was rather difficult to focus on the task of sealing those bags inside a plastic container.

+We didn't know how long, but lights started shining into our window.

 Needless to say.
 It didn't look good.
-There were men outside in white clothes and they were all masked.
-It reminded me of a certain manga.
+There were men outside in white clothes and they were all masked like they were special ops ninjas from a manga.

 "Intruders, get out of the vehicle and put your hands up in the air," one of them shouted in Sidonian Japanese.

 Neither of us understood what they were saying.
+It was just moonspeaks to us.

 I sighed in annoyance at having to learn yet another language.

 "We should get out," she said.
-"Make no sudden movement."
+"And make no sudden movement."

-I nodded.
+I nodded in agreement.

-I opened the door and walked out slowly with my hands up in the air.
+I opened the door and walked out slowly with my hands up in the air, in the midst of my tiredness.

-I was fricking tired, yet I had to make no sudden movement.

 "Who are you?
 State your business!" the man to the side of me said.